wuj44/probability-and-inference-portfolio-wu-jingyuan/03-discrete-probability-calculations/writeup.md

 For each combination of wins and losses, the Braves must win the last game.

+If the series ends in the 4th game, the Braves must win all 4 games and loose 0 game.

+If the series ends in the 5th game, the Braves must win the last game and any 3 other games before, and can loose any 1 game before the last game.

+If the series ends in the 6th game, the Braves must win the last game and any 3 other games before, and can loose any 2 games before the last game.

+If the series ends in the 7th game, the Braves must win the last game and any 3 other games before, and can loose any 3 game before the last game.

+The combinations and their probabilities are shown below.

 | End\_n | losses |   probability    |
 |:------:|:------:|:----------------:|
 |   4    |   0    | dnbinom(0,4,.55) |